Find out more about the International Foundation Programme.

 There are many reasons to choose the International Foundation Programme at the University of Edinburgh.

-The International Foundation Programme Teaching Fellows are committed to helping students thrive through their learning experiences on the Programme.
+Our International Foundation Programme teachers are committed to helping students thrive through their learning experiences on the Programme.

 Support for Students